galliume/cc-sicp-cfd/README.md

 * **Theory:** Implemented algorithmic optimizations (Logarithmic recursion, Stream processing) derived from rigorous study of *Structure and Interpretation of Computer Programs*.

-<i>Sources: Computational Methods for Fluid Dynamics and Structure and Interpretation of Computer Programs.</i>
+<i>Sources: Computational Methods for Fluid Dynamics, Structure and Interpretation of Computer Programs and Wolf Dynamics website. </i>